Gethe/wow-ui-source/README.markdown

 continues to ignore 100% of a non-player character's armor (PvE).

   * Heroic Throw is now available from trainers at level 20.

+  * Heroic Leap is no longer on the global cooldown, similar to other warrior movement abilities.

   * Inner Rage is now available at level 56.